neuvector/circleci-orb/README.md

 ```
 orbs:
   neuvector: neuvector/neuvector-orb@x.y.z
-(Where x.y.z is the current orb versio)
+  (x.y.z is the orb version number.)
 ```

-Add neuvector/scan-image with parameters to your current workflow.
+Add the job "neuvector/scan-image" to the circleCI workflow.

 Usage examples:

 #### a.
-Scan an image from a public registry
+Scan the image at a public registry

-The registry_url is the public registry where the image is stored.
+The registry_url is url of the public registry.

-(Optional) Set up your vulnerability criteria to fail the build.

-It will fail if the number of high or medium vulnerability found in your image exceeds the criteria.
+The job "neuvector/scan-image" will fail when the number of high or medium vulnerability found in your image exceeds the criteria.

 ```
 version: 2.1
 orbs:
-  neuvector: neuvector/neuvector-orb@1.0.2
+  neuvector: neuvector/neuvector-orb@1.1.0
 workflows:
   scan-image:
     jobs: